JuliaDynamics/ConcurrentSim.jl/docs/src/tutorial.md

 We’ll slightly modify our electric vehicle process `car` that we introduced in the last sections.

-The car will now drive to a battery charging station (BCS) and request one of its two charging spots.
+The car will now drive to a battery charging station (BCS) and request (lock) one of its two charging spots.
 If both of these spots are currently in use, it waits until one of them becomes available again.
 It then starts charging its battery and leaves the station afterwards:

 ```jldoctest
 julia> using ResumableFunctions